eddiedunn/py-summarization/README.md

 Summarizer App is a Python application written for Linux that allows you to summarize text from different sources such as files, clipboard, or URLs using langchain and OpenAI models.
 The app provides a user-friendly interface built with the Tkinter library.

+The intent is to add lots of different summarization methods over time.

+Note: Try the OpenAI Video Insights plug-in if you can for youtube videos.
+It rocks.

 Currently it can deal with local or downloaded files:

  - **Web pages** (download only) Extracts text using Beautiful Soup